Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureRailroads & Streetcars.
 A significant historical date for this entry is September 15, 1905.

 Location.
 38° 48.383′ N, 77° 3.745′ W. Marker is in Alexandria, Virginia.
 It is in Taylor Run.
-Marker can be reached from the intersection of Callahan Drive and King Steet (Virginia Route 7), on the right when traveling north.
+It can be reached from the intersection of Callahan Drive and King Steet (Virginia Route 7), on the right when traveling north.
 Located at the Amtrak Station.
 Touch for map.
 Marker is at or near this postal address: 110 Callahan Drive, Alexandria VA 22301, United States of America.
 Touch for directions.

 All Aboard at Alexandria Union Station Marker image.
 Click for full size.

-Photographed By Tom Bosse, July 4, 2020
+Photographed by Tom Bosse, July 4, 2020

 2. All Aboard at Alexandria Union Station Marker